Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

 uci commit dropbear

-The default uhttpd config listens on both port 80 and port 443, but does not redirect HTTP to HTTPS.
-So if we (or our browser) ever land on http://192.168.0.2/, the LuCI session cookie and login credentials travel in the clear across the LAN.
+The default uhttpd config listens on both port 80 and port 443, but it does not redirect HTTP to HTTPS.
+If you or your browser ever open http://192.168.X.X/, the LuCI session cookie and login credentials travel in plain text across the LAN.

 uci set uhttpd.main.redirect_https='1'